 Wearing rattlesnake shin guards is a good way to protect yourself from its bite, especially if you are hiking in dense tall vegetation.

 These guards are made of polycarbonate armor.
 I like that they go over the knee too for a better fit.

 I hope you have enjoyed my ultimate wilderness survival basics guide!
 All the products I recommend I either own or plan to own in the near future.

-If you have any questions or comments about these topics feel free to leave them below.
+If you have any comments, please leave them below.